MegaManSec/JoshuaHu/_posts/2023-06-26-sshd-backdoor-and-configuration-parsing.md

 Things get a bit more interesting when it comes to to `sshd`. `sshd_config` in Debian 11+ and Ubuntu 20.04+ "[sets several options as standard in /etc/ssh/sshd_config which are not the default](https://manpages.debian.org/bullseye/openssh-server/sshd_config.5.en.html)".
 Namely, `Include /etc/ssh/sshd_config.d/*.conf`.
 This is the first actionable configuration in `/etc/ssh/sshd_config` on Debian 11 and Ubuntu 20.04.

-Therefore, instead of editing `/etc/ssh/sshd_config`, it is possible to simply create a file ending in `.conf.` in `/etc/ssh/sshd_config.d/` and restart `sshd`, and then delete the file.
+Therefore, instead of editing `/etc/ssh/sshd_config`, it is possible to simply create a file ending in `.conf` in `/etc/ssh/sshd_config.d/` and restart `sshd`, and then delete the file.

 What's even more fun is that when `sshd` is reloaded, current connections do not acquire the new configuration.
 For multiplexed SSH connections, this means you may even hide your connection using an old configuration.